brooklynrob/alloy/docs/get-involved/terms-of-service.md

 5. Copyright Policy

     5.1.
 FINOS responds to reports of copyright infringement according to the notice-and-takedown procedure provided by the Digital Millennium Copyright Act ("DMCA").
-Our designated agent for copyright infringement notifications and counter-notifications is: Aaron Williamson, c/o Fintech Open Source Foundation, 330 Primrose Road, Burlingame, CA 94010, legal@finos.org.
+Our designated agent for copyright infringement notifications and counter-notifications is: Legal Department, The Linux Foundation, 548 Market St, PMB 57274, San Francisco, California 94104-5401, Phone: 4157239709, Email: legal@linuxfoundation.org

     5.2.
 Reporting copyright infringement